| Title: | Constrained Regression for Survey Data |

 warning.

-gives fitted values and sampling variability for specific new
+predict gives fitted values and sampling variability for specific new

 values of covariates.
-When newdata
+When newdata are the population mean it

-gives the regression estimator of the mean, and when newdata
+gives the regression estimator of the mean, and when newdata are

-the population totals and total
+the population totals and total is specified it gives the

 regression estimator of the population total.
 Regression estimators of

-mean and total can also be obtained with calibrate
+mean and total can also be obtained with calibrate.

 The output is a list of values used for estimation, inference and visualization.
 Main output include: